Chiefs sign RT Schwartz to extension

-The Kansas City Chiefs signed right tackle Mitchell Schwartz to a one-year extension, putting him under contract through 2021, Schwartz's agent said Wednesday.
+The Kansas City Chiefs signed right tackle Mitchell Schwartz to a one-year extension on Wednesday, putting him under contract through 2021.

 The highest paid offensive lineman in NFL history, Trent Brown, averages $16.5 million annually and will play right tackle for Oakland this season after playing on the left side for New England last year.
 The highest-paid full-time right tackle, Denver's Ja'Wuan James, averages $12.75 million annually.